beetee17/beetee17.github.io/yata.md

 ##  [0.9.0 (2)] - 2022-11-30
-We are nearing Yata's 1.0 App Store Release!!
-Expect mostly bug fixes and cosmetic changes until then...
 ### Added
 - Revamped the Canvas Integration feature
 - User settings such as App Theme, Start Page, Widget Appearance, etc are now synced across your iCloud devices